 Recommended by Oksana & Max from Drink Tea & Travel

 Located off the beaten path in the heart of the Ionian Sea, Lefkada Island is one of Greece’s most incredible natural beauties.
 This island has all the charm of other Greek islands with double the natural beauty and half the crowds.
 If you are planning a visit to Greece don’t miss this hidden gem.

-The island is flanked with great beaches but one of the most well known is Mylos Beach.
-To get to the beach you’ll have to follow a 15 minute trail which descends along the cliff side.
+The island is flanked with great beaches but one of the most well-known is Mylos Beach.
+To get to the beach you’ll have to follow a 15-minute trail that descends along the cliffside.
 It’s a bit of a trek, but the trip is worth it.
-The white cliffs, turquoise waters and soft sand make Mylos Beach a great place to spend the day swimming and sunbathing.
+The white cliffs, turquoise waters, and soft sand make Mylos Beach a great place to spend the day swimming and sunbathing.

 Recommended by Sylvie from Travels With Eden

 The island of Kefalonia is the largest of the Ionian islands group, which lies just off the East coast of Mainland Greece along with Zakynthos, Corfu, and Ithaca.
 There’s a huge range of things to do in Kefalonia.

 Lassi Beach is popular for its long beaches and clear seas.
 The resort has all the facilities you’ll need, including beach bars and sunbeds to hire.
 Skala beach is also a must-visit.

 Take your pick between relaxing on a sunlounger or trying your hand at some watersports.
 The resorts of Lassi and Skala are the best places to stay for a beach break.